diaspora/north-star/contents/site/index.md

 ### Decentralization

-Instead of everyone’s data being held on huge central servers owned by a large organization, diaspora\* exists on independently run servers (“pods”) all over the world.
+Instead of everyone’s data being held on huge central servers owned by a large organization, diaspora\* exists on independently run servers ("pods") all over the world.
 You choose which pod to register with, and you can then connect seamlessly with the diaspora\* community worldwide.

 [Find out more][get-involved]{: class="btn btn-primary"}